Soups

 2. Clean and gut the sea bass.
 Pat dry.
 In a lightly oiled pan, pan-fry the fish over medium heat until lightly golden on both sides — this step removes fishiness and deepens the flavour of the broth.

-3. Bring 7 bowls of water (about 1.75 litres) to a boil in a soup pot.
+3. Bring 2.1 L of water to a boil in a soup pot.

 4. Add the pan-fried fish, chayote, dried figs, and ginger slices.
 Return to a boil, then reduce to a gentle simmer.

-5. Cook for 1 hour until the broth reduces to 3–4 bowls and takes on a milky, slightly pale colour.
+5. Cook for 1 hour until the broth reduces to 0.9–1.2 L and takes on a milky, slightly pale colour.

 6. Serve warm.
 The fish can be eaten with the broth.